LiteVar/lite_agent_core_dart_server/README.md

 - Request body：
     - LLM config: baseUrl, apiKey, model
     - System Prompt: Agent character, ToDo/NotToDo description
     - Tools Description: (Optional) openapi, openrpc, openmodbus Spec.
-According to third APIs in Spec to set `apiKey` or net
+According to third APIs in Spec to set `apiKey` or not
     - Session List:  (Optional) for multi agents supported.
-Init other agents, and add their sessionIds in this field.
+Init other agents, and add their sessionIds in this field
     - Timeout：3600 seconds in default.
 When agent stopped, massages context will be clear
   - Sample:
   ```json